 Next, take a look at your attic, which is another potential source of air leaks and energy loss.
 If you can see your attic joists sticking out through the insulation, there’s a good chance you need to add more.
 If you want to try something a little different than traditional insulation rolls and batts, we have just the thing.
-At Sensigreen Heating & Air, we offer spray foam insulation, which is an energy-efficient alternative to fiberglass or cellulose.
+At Sensigreen Heating, Cooling & Insulation, we offer spray foam insulation, which is an energy-efficient alternative to fiberglass or cellulose.

 Take Advantage of the Sun’s Warmth

 Even when the mercury starts to drop, the sun offers plenty of warmth.
 You might want to close curtains and blinds to keep out the heat in the summer, but you should open them wide when the weather starts to cool.